metacollin/Prusa-Firmware/README.md

 8. QUIT Arduino IDE

-9. (Setting compiler flags step appears to be already done by Prusa) Set compiler flags in platform.txt for newly installed RAMBo board Use your OS file search function to find platform.txt
+9. (Setting compiler flags step appears to be already done by Prusa.
+So this step may no longer be needed) Set compiler flags in platform.txt for newly installed RAMBo board Use your OS file search function to find platform.txt